Particular/docs.particular.net/persistence/mongodb-tekmaven/index.md

 snippet: MongoUsage

-## Connection Settings
+## Connection settings

 There are several ways to set the MongoDB Connection

-### Via Code
+### Via code

-This enables resolving configuration setting at run-time.
+This allows resolution of configuration setting at run-time.

 snippet: MongoConnectionString

-### Via an app.config Connection String
+### Via an app.config connection string

 snippet: MongoConnectionStringAppConfig

-The default connection string name can be override as follows:
+Override the default connection string name as follows:

 snippet: MongoConnectionStringName

 ## Saga definition guideline

-For Sagas to work correctly the following needs to be enforced:
+For sagas to work correctly, the following must be enforced:

- * Saga Data should implement `IContainSagaData`.
+ * Saga data should implement `IContainSagaData`.
  * Requires a property `Version` decorated with attribute `[DocumentVersion]`.

 For example: